 Sign the promise

-Before submitting your commitment to The Hispanic Promise, please make sure that you are qualified to sign on behalf of your company and organization.
-After signing The Hispanic Promise you will be contacted by a member of our team to follow up on the next steps for activation.
-If you have any questions please reach out to email@example.com.
+This form is to submit your intention to sign the Hispanic Promise.
+Filling the registration below does not automatically turn your company into a signatory.
+After registering you will be contacted by a member of our team to follow up on the next steps for the activation.
+If you have any questions please reach out to [email protected].

 The Hispanic Promise